PacktPublishing/CompTIA-Network-N10-009-Certification-Guide/Images/Chapter 07/Readme.md

-Chapter 7 color images where applicable
+Chapter 7 images, in color where applicable.